tessercat/daoistic-web/blog/entries/setting-the-bar.md

 traditions are easy to follow, debts are easy to repay.

-So being a student isn’t the same as being a politician, politicians aren’t teachers.
+So being a student isn’t like being a politician, politicians aren’t teachers.
-Teachers, farmers, carpenters, traders, all have different callings, separate concerns.
+Teachers, farmers, carpenters, traders, we all have different callings, separate concerns.
-Since farmers talk to farmers about granaries, and teachers talk to teachers about behaviour, and carpenters talk to carpenters about technique, and traders talk to traders about prices, teachers don’t lose control, carpenters don’t botch jobs, farmers don’t waste effort, traders don’t lose money.

-We’re happy with our lot in life, though we’re all different shapes, all different sizes.
+Since farmers talk to farmers about granaries, and teachers talk to teachers about discipline, and carpenters talk to carpenters about building, and traders talk to traders about prices, teachers don’t lose control, carpenters don’t botch jobs, farmers don’t waste the harvest, traders don’t lose money, and we're all happy with our lot in life.
+Though we look different
+and keep to ourselves,
-We do easy jobs and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.
+we all do easy jobs and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.

-Visionaries,
+Visionary,
 forward-thinking people,
 they’re geniuses,
 but a healthy society
-doesn’t ask much of people.
+doesn’t rely on them for much.
 Knowledgeable, ambitious,
 argumentative, eloquent,
 people know they’re talented,
-but even an enlightened master doesn’t require much of apprentices.
+but even an enlightened master doesn’t ask much of apprentices.

-Since a decadent society is abusive, out of touch with changing norms, teachers are taskmasters, but a healthy society isn’t trying to reform people.
+Since a decadent society is conservative, out of touch with changing times, its teachers are taskmasters, but a healthy society isn’t trying to fix people.
 Since we don’t hold students
 to impossibly high standards,
-we shouldn’t expect political culture to live up to our unrealistic expectations.
+we shouldn’t expect much
+of politics.

-Since we shouldn’t rely exclusively on genius and the standards of a liberal arts education should be transmitted to society, and since government institutions should be protected from fools and armed forces
+Since we shouldn’t rely exclusively on genius and society should adopt basic standards of literacy, and since government institutions should be protected from fools and armed forces